 - 7:30-9:30 PM Friday 26 January

 The Analemma Society holds Friday Night Public Viewing Sessions at Turner Farm in Great Falls, VA.
 With the Roll-Top operational, volunteers will be available to help the public use the newly mounted telescopes.

-We continue to invite the public to bring their own telescopes and set up outside the Roll-Top.
-There is a lot to see in the spring sky.
-On several of our Friday Night sessions, we have had more than 100 visitors!
-As we enter the summer season, think about bringing your own telescope or binoculars.
+We continue to invite the public to bring their own telescopes and set up outside the Roll-Top or their own binoculars for observing.
+There is a lot to see in the night sky.
+On some of our Friday Night sessions, we have had more than 100 visitors!

 And, don't forget to sign up with Fairfax County Parktakes for the following courses at Observator Park, Turner Farm: